 |Unique X500 Object ID||Must begin with either 0., 1. or 2.||✔||

-This script can be used to generate an appropriate Object ID
+This script can be used to generate an. appropriate Object ID

 |Syntax||Format of the Attribute.||✔||Unicode String is recommended as the default option.|

-|Minimum||Minimum number of entries needed to apply the attribute to an account.||×||Recommended to use a Binary value (64,128 or 256)|
+|Minimum||A minimum number of entries is required to apply the attribute to an account.||×||Recommended using a binary value (64,128 or 256).|

-|Maximum||Maximum Number of entries that can be stored.||×||Recommended to use a Binary value (64,128 or 256)|
+|Maximum||A maximum number of entries that can be stored.||×||Recommended using a Binary value (64,128 or 256).|

-|Multi-Valued||Changes the Attribute to allow it to accept Multiple Values.||×||Not recommended for use with Exclaimer Products|
+|Multi-Valued||Changes the Attribute to allow it to accept Multiple Values.||×||Not recommended for use with Exclaimer Products.|

-Enabling Global Catalogue Replication and Adding the new attribute to the 'User Class'.
+To enable Global Catalogue Replication and add a new attribute to the User Class:

-You will then need to assign the attribute to the user class, so that it becomes available within the Attribute Editor.
+You will then need to assign the attribute to the user class so that it becomes available within the Attribute Editor.

-11. Open the Attributes tab and then press 'Add...'
+- Open the Attributes tab then click Add...

-- Once this has been done, you will be able to add this new attribute onto your template design, using the 'Other AD Fields > AD Field' option within the Exclaimer Template Editor tool.
+- Once this has been done, you will be able to add this new attribute onto your template design, using the Other AD Fields > AD Field option within the Exclaimer Template Editor tool.